Let's Go Camping All Summer 2019

 Smoky Lake County - Here, you’ll find some fantastic lakeside campgrounds dotted around Smoky Lake County for your summer pleasure.
 For starters, there’s Hanmore Lake, a popular retreat with two campgrounds giving you access to all the water activities you could dream of.
 Between May and October, get up to berry picking, off-site ATV exploring, fishing, golfing with your friends, and plenty of swimming!
 Bellis Beach offers quaintness on an unprecedented level and you can head to the Garner Lake Provincial Park if you’re looking for wide spaces, expansive trails, and some boating fun to get up to.
 Motorcycle fans will love Howlin Coyote Campground, a camping experience for those who can bring everything they need on their bike!
 Along the banks of the North Saskatchewan River, Metis Crossing RV Park is over 500 acres of tradition and customs found in one place.
 For anyone looking to gain an understanding of Metis culture and heritage, we’d recommend this.

 Viking – If you’re looking for a quiet stay in Viking, head to Eastview Campground.
-Situated in a residential area along a treelined street, it’s the perfect spot for a peaceful weekend getaway.
+Situated in a residential area close to the golf course, it’s the perfect spot for a peaceful weekend getaway.
 This site has 18 fully-serviced sites for all of your needs, and is adjacent to the Eastview Playground so you can bring along the whole family!
 Just a short drive away from Viking is Camp Lake Park (pictured below) where you can enjoy boating, water skiing, canoeing, and kayaking.
 Don’t forget to take advantage of the two beaches by going for a dip in the lake!
 For the kids and the young at heart, there is also a playground, basketball hoop, volleyball net, tetherball, and horseshoe pits.
 If you’re hoping to stay the night, both powered and non-powered camping sites are available.

 Lac La Biche Region – These are some of the best stops for a unique outdoor and camping experience.
 First, head to Alberta’s only island provincial park, Sir Winston Churchill Park, where you can find walking trails, sandy beaches, camping areas, and full-service lakeview cabins.
 For extra comfort, book one of their new tipis with raised beds, kitchens, and bathrooms.
 If you’re looking for even more space to explore, head to Lakeland Provincial Recreation area that covers 11 major lakes and has 45km worth of trails.
 This is a great spot for taking your boat out for an afternoon of fishing!
 For even more fishing opportunities, you can also check out Beaver Lake Provincial Recreation Area – camping is also available!
 And for those who love to canoe, the Lakeland Canoe Circuit offers an exciting 3-day, 40km journey paddling through Lakeland Provincial Park.
 There are plenty of other campgrounds in the Lac La Biche area just waiting to be your road trip destination!